Alexpureinheart/Terminal-Taxi/readme.txt

 -Delivering a customer counts as one event, while driving on to the sidewalk or into the harbor counts as 4.
 -Driving into the sea counts as 10, effectively ending the game.
 -To get the highest rank you need to deliver all 10 customers without causeing any accidents.
 -The player can exit at anytime and will recieve an assessment based on how many customers they've delivered so far.

+This is the first time I've ever written a readme.
+Hope it's useful!